-Black Mountain College was an experimental educational institution that made a profound influence on American art and culture.
+Black Mountain College was an experimental educational institution that exerted a profound influence on American art and culture.
 Founded in 1933 in the midst of the Great Depression, it perpetually suffered from scarce resources and low enrollments.
 In order to survive, the community adopted a democratic ethos in which faculty and students alike were responsible for maintaining day-to-day operations, from the construction and maintenance of the grounds to institutional governance.

 Likewise, the curriculum was guided by the pedagogical principle of “learning by doing,” a central tenet of American philosopher John Dewey’s theory of the progressive education.
 Dozens of significant artists, poets, and musicians attended or taught at the school before it closed in 1957, including Josef and Anni Albers, John Cage, Merce Cunningham, David Tudor, Buckminster Fuller, Elaine and Willem de Kooning, RuthAsawa, Stan VanDerBeek, Ray Johnson, Cy Twombly, Leroi Jones (Amiri Baraka), Susan Weil, Robert Motherwell, Jacob Lawrence, Charles Olson, Robert Rauschenberg, and M.C.
 Richards.
 Hence, it would be difficult to overstate the influence of Black Mountain on postwar American culture.

 This class will focus on two key dimensions of the College’s legacy: first, its profound impact on postwar American visual, performing, and applied arts; and second, its defining commitment to “experimentation,” in terms of both teaching and artistic practice, an approach that was rooted in Dewey’s Pragmatist philosophy.